-Note: If your eclipse glasses or viewers are compliant with the ISO 12312-2 safety standard, you may look at the uneclipsed or partially eclipsed Sun through them for as long as you wish.
+Note: If your eclipse glasses or viewers are compliant with transmission requirements of the ISO 12312-2 safety standard, you may look at the uneclipsed or partially eclipsed Sun through them for as long as you wish.
 Furthermore, if the filters aren't scratched, punctured, torn, coming loose from the frame, or otherwise damaged, you may reuse them indefinitely.
 Some glasses/viewers are printed with warnings stating that you shouldn't look through them for more than 3 minutes at a time and that you should discard them if they are more than 3 years old.
-Such warnings are outdated and do not apply to eclipse viewers compliant with the ISO 12312-2 standard adopted in 2015.
+Such warnings are outdated and do not apply to eclipse viewers manufactured since 2015, compliant with the ISO 12312-2 standard adopted that year, and in excellent condition.
 To make sure you get (or got) your eclipse glasses/viewers from a supplier of ISO-compliant products, see our Suppliers of Safe Solar Filters & Viewers page.
 And to maintain your solar viewers in excellent condition, store them at room temperature, either in the case or package they came in or in an envelope or other container that will keep them clean and dry and protect them against scratches and punctures.